momentumframework/momentumframework.org/src/pages/docs/concepts.md

 ### @Injectable()

-`@Injectable()` marks a class as Provider.
+`@Injectable()` marks a class as a provider.
 A provider is an injectable dependency that is added to the Momentum dependency tree.
 Providers can be services, factories, repositories, helper utilities, or anything of that nature.

 #### Module Providers and Global Providers